nurzaman7/SDN-tutorial/README.md

 Ping should work now!!

-The following vm image contains Mininet and Ryu installed, can be used in a virtual environemnt like VM Fusion,
+The following vm image contains Mininet and Ryu installed and can be used in a virtual environment like VM Fusion,
 user: nza, pass: 8
 https://drive.google.com/file/d/1mZp_VjSGQNVyvUVtHF9Rk7SPDG4FrV1G/view?usp=sharing